 Save Your Own Seed

 You can also find a variety you really like from one of your local farmers, then buy some extra garlic to plant in your garden.
-Again, remember to select only the largest and healthiest looking cloves.
+Again, remember to select only the largest and healthiest-looking cloves.

 The Grocery Store

 You can also choose your favorite garlic from the grocery store and plant it.
 However, I don’t recommend this method for a few reasons.
 First, you have no idea what you are getting.
 Second, commercially produced garlic is often treated with chemicals that are meant to prevent sprouting.
 Third, the part of the bulb where the roots are attached is often cut very close.
 This can damage the cloves keeping them from ever sprouting.
-However, I do know folks that have great success planting garlic from a store, so it’s up to you!
+However, I do know folks who have great success planting garlic from a store, so it’s up to you!

 Garlic is one of the easiest and most carefree vegetables to grow in your garden.
-Just plant it in the fall and water when needed in the spring.
+Just plant it in the fall and water it when needed in the spring.
 That’s all you need to grow a great crop of homegrown garlic.

-For more info on growing garlic in your garden you can check out these other great Stoney Acres articles:
+For more info on growing garlic in your garden, you can check out these other great Stoney Acres articles: